 Komen Memorial holds the distinction of being the birth and final resting place of Susan G. Komen.
 Komen Memorial holds three Race for the Cure events in the series, including the second oldest Race for the Cure in the nation, held each May and remains the largest fundraising event of its kind in Peoria history.

 Komen Peoria Race for the Cure – Held annually on the Saturday before Mother’s Day, thousands of committed runners, walkers, survivors and co-survivors, descend upon Metro Centre to Race for the Cure.

-Springfield Race for the Cure – Held annually on the Friday after Mother’s Day, the Springfield Race has the unique distinction of being the Memorial Affiliate’s only night time race, culminating in a vivid display of pink fireworks over the Illinois State capitol building.
+Springfield Race for the Cure – Held annually on the Saturday after Mother’s Day, the Springfield Race has the unique distinction of being Komen Memorial’s only night time race, culminating in a vivid display of pink fireworks over the Illinois State capitol building.

 Bloomington/Normal Race for the Cure – Held annually on the Saturday after Labor Day, the Twin Cities host thousands of warriors on the path to end breast cancer forever, kicking off at the corporate campus of State Farm.

 These events bring women, men, and children together each year, raising over $1 million dollars annually for breast cancer education, screening, treatment and research.